How do I use PeerMark / Peer Review?

 - Select PeerMark and the screen below will pop-up.

 - Fill in the assignment title, max grade, instructions, dates accordingly as if it's a normal Turnitin Assignment.
-Please note that the instructions section can only contain a maximum of 1000 characters.

 - Click on Submit.